Hybrid Name: Phalaenopsis Mystic Princess

 Phalaenopsis Mystic Princess Care

-Overall I haven’t had any issues with this orchid.
+Overall its been an okay grower.
+After an initial growth spurt the first 3 months that I had it, it has tapered off.
 I care for it the same way I do my other phals.
 The only difference is I’ve added an extra 30% ratio of large-size pumice with my standard orchid mix of bark and sphagnum moss.

-The cochlearis half seems to have imparted a better tolerance to my alkaline tap water.
+The cochlearis may require more calcium than other phals because it is a lithophyte from limestone habitats.
+The leaves and spikes certainly have a tougher texture than other phals, so consider adding limestone chips to your media if your plant is not doing well.
 It grew better roots over the winter than many of my other violacea hybrids.
 The roots are thin like mariae and the leaves are dark green with striations.

 Phalaenopsis Mystic Princess Photos